The fifth common mistaken assumption or ‘mis-blink‘ we can easily fall into during a time of change is called dependency.

 In many cases this is part of normal business practice: “I will deliver this service on the condition that you pay me XYZ amount.”
-Or “I will pay you this bonus, depending on whether or not you achieve your targets.”
+Or “I will pay you this amount of bonus, depending on whether or not you meet your targets.”

-But at other times, making our actions dependent on the behaviour of others can prevent us from achieving our most important goals.
+But at other times, making our actions dependent on the behaviour of others can prevent us from achieving the goals that matter most to us.
+We shoot ourselves in the foot.

-Elon Musk’s Tesla Motors provides a good example.
+The early days of Elon Musk’s Tesla Motors provide a good example.

 As founder Elon Musk explained: